Thai authorities seek to censor coverage of student protests

 The order, dated Oct.
 16 and signed by the chief of police, calls for blocking access to the online sites of Voice TV, The Reporters, The Standard, Prachatai, and Free Youth, and removing their existing content.
 It also proposes a ban on Voice TV’s over-the-air digital broadcasts.

 All the outlets have been broadcasting live coverage of the protests.
 Voice TV and Prachatai are openly sympathetic to the protest movement, and Free Youth is a student protest organization.
 As of Monday, none had been blocked.
+At least one local cable TV provider, however, has been censoring international news broadcasts during their segments on the Thai protests.

+The Foreign Correspondents Club of Thailand said it was “deeply concerned” by the censorship threat, adding that it “makes the government appear heavy-handed and unresponsive to criticism, and could stir up even more public anger.”

+“Bona fide journalists should be allowed to report important developments without the threat of bans, suspensions, censorship or prosecution hanging over them,” the club said in a statement.

 In addition the emergency decree making protests illegal, authorities have also tried in vain to keep people from gathering by selectively shutting down stations on Bangkok’s mass transit lines.
 It has also warned that it will take legal action against those who promote the protests on social media, including by taking photographs there or checking into them on social media apps.